 In 2016, Legal Strategies to Obtain Information and/or Documentation About Assets and Debts in a Legal Separation or Divorce in San Diego

-The Law Office of Doppelt & Forney, APLC can help with either discovery requests or responding to discovery requests.
+The Law Office of Doppelt and Forney, APLC can help with either discovery requests or responding to discovery requests.
 This is a local San Diego law firm staffed with full time attorneys and staff.
 Their office is easy to access off the I-15 with plenty of free parking and an elevator as needed.
-They offer a free consultation up to 30 minutes in their office so you can discuss your individual case.
+They offer a free in-person or virtual consultation up to 30 minutes in their office so you can discuss your individual case.